MegaMilkX/Katana/roadmap.md

 16/ Bounding boxes (maybe spheres too) for meshes!

 17/ Root motion option to ignore Y coord (for root motion from pelvis and stuff like that)
+	also maintain upright rotation for root and not destroy original animation while extracting root motion

 18/ [DONE] Replace Resource::Build() with deserialize()